Gal Hirsch: Business activities

-After concluding his service in 2006, Hirsch founded the company "Defensive Shield Holdings," specializing in projects, integration of knowledge and technology, and providing strategic and security consulting to governments and large corporations.
+After concluding his service in 2006, Hirsch founded Defensive Shield Holdings, a company specializing in projects, integration of knowledge and technology, and providing strategic and security consulting to governments and large corporations.
 The company provided services to the Georgian Army before the Russo-Georgian War in 2008, as well as to the intelligence service of Kazakhstan.

-In 2013, "Defensive Shield" filed a lawsuit against pharmaceutical giant "Teva", demanding a brokerage fee of 19 million shekels for Hirsch's involvement in Teva's acquisition of "Cephalon."
-Two years later, "Defensive Shield" withdrew the lawsuit.
+In 2013, Defensive Shield Holdings filed a lawsuit against pharmaceutical giant Teva, demanding a brokerage fee of 19 million shekels for Hirsch's involvement in Teva's acquisition of Cephalon.
+Two years later, Defensive Shield Holdings withdrew the lawsuit.

 From 2020 to May 2023, Hirsch served as the president of the live feed company NEWSRAEL.

 Police Commissioner nomination and investigations

 On August 25, 2015, it was announced that the Minister of Public Security, Gilad Erdan, had decided to recommend Hirsch's appointment as the next Police Commissioner.
 The announcement sparked opposition from former senior police officers, and from families of fallen soldiers of the Second Lebanon War.
 The Attorney General, Yehuda Weinstein, instructed Erdan to hold off on the appointment until investigations regarding Hirsch concluded, stating that the investigation "would take a long time."
 On September 23, Erdan announced Hirsch's withdrawal from the candidacy.
 The suspicions against Hirsch involved bribery and integrity violations in two cases: a tender for removing mines in Rishon LeZion and suspicions of involvement in tax and bribery offenses in Georgia.

 In April 2016, it was revealed that Hirsch was interrogated under caution regarding the Rishon LeZion mine clearing tender, on suspicion of integrity violations.
 On October 7, 2018, the State Prosecutor's Office announced the closure of the investigation due to lack of evidence.

 In August 2015, it became known that the Georgian Ministry of Justice had requested legal assistance concerning Hirsch and other officials from his security consultancy company, in relation to the criminal case against former Georgian Defense Minister David Kezerashvili.
 In October 2015, the President of Georgia told Channel 2 News that "Gal Hirsch is innocent of any suspicion regarding his activities in Georgia."
 When asked if Hirsch was a victim of internal Georgian political intrigue, he dismissed the claim.
 On May 3, 2016, Hirsch was interrogated under caution on suspicion that his company had fraudulently won contracts.
-In April 2016, it was reported that a London Court refused to extradite Kezerashvili to Georgia, stating that the accusations were politically motivated and indicative of "continuous political persecution," implying no bribery between Hirsch and the Georgians.
+In April 2016, it was reported that a London court refused to extradite Kezerashvili to Georgia, stating that the accusations were politically motivated and indicative of "continuous political persecution," implying no bribery between Hirsch and the Georgians.
 In August 2017, it was reported that Kezerashvili was acquitted in Georgia.
 In September 2021, he was convicted after an appeal.
+Hirsh was also investigated by the FBI.

 On August 5, 2019, the Israel Police and the Tax Authority recommended indicting Hirsch for tax evasion totaling millions of shekels.
 However, the bribery investigation related to Georgia was closed due to lack of evidence.